Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 First, what is Red Rock Canyon?
 Its full, official name is the Red Rock Canyon National Conservation Area.
 It was established as a national conservation area in 1967, and the canyon is visited by over 2 million people each year (source).

-The highlight to the park is a 13-mile looped scenic drive.
-So if you’re not into hiking or it’s hotter than you know what out there you can still enjoy the park from the comfort of your air-conditioned vehicle.
+The highlight of the park is a 13-mile looped scenic drive.
+So if you’re not into hiking or it’s hotter than you know what out there, you can still enjoy the park from the comfort of your air-conditioned vehicle.

 Las Vegas is the land of gambling dreams and shiny things.
-People come for the Strip, the clubs, the restaurants, the fun, and the entertainment.
+People come for the Strip, the nightlife, the restaurants, the fun, and the shows.

-But if you’ve been in Vegas a couple of days with all the lights, sights and sounds, it’s almost a shock to the system when you realize that a beautiful and serene natural environment can be found this close to all that mayhem.
+But if you’ve been in Vegas for a couple of days with all the lights, sights, and sounds, it’s almost a shock to the system when you realize that a beautiful and serene natural environment can be found this close to all that mayhem.

 The first route is the more common one.
 It’s the one you’re most likely to take if you’re coming from the Strip.
 I’ll show you how to get there coming from the Strip and starting at the Red Rock Casino Resort & Spa (west of the Strip).

 The second route starts off the I-15 south of Las Vegas.
-Coming from this direction you will get to see a few places that most people don’t usually see while visiting Vegas.
-This route will show you some of the parts of Las Vegas that don’t have anything to do with the more touristy areas of the city as well as allow you to see some different views of the canyons that most people who come to Red Rock don’t normally see.
+Coming from this direction, you will get to see a few places that most people don’t usually see while visiting Vegas.
+This route will show you some of the parts of Las Vegas that don’t have anything to do with the touristy areas of the city, as well as allow you to see some different views of the canyons that most people who come to Red Rock don’t normally see.

 (You can download the Red Rock Canyon Visitor Guide here).